You can say it’s not perfect and be correct. You can say its not ready and be incorrect.

 How did I know it was time to write a book?
 I didn’t.

 How did I know to start a podcast?
 I didn’t.
 Listen to the earlier episodes and you’ll hear imperfect, but I am glad I put out there.
 Almost five years later, I am ranked the number one youth ministry podcast.
-I am in the company of some other great podcasts. so be sure to check them out as well.
+I am in the company of some other great podcasts, so be sure to check them out as well.

-All of these events involved trusting myself and not underestimating the value I’ve accrued over 30 years of youth work and life experience.
+All of these milestones involved trusting myself and not underestimating the value I’ve accrued over 30 years of youth work and life experience.
 I also had to not overestimate myself and not “think more highly of my yourself than you ought”.
 I had to trust in the Lord and in the work He was doing in me and around me.

 Moving ships are easier to sail.

 God has proved himself over and over again in my life.
 It’s not Him I’m worried about.
 I cannot overestimate God.
 He will “do more than I could ask or think” if I let him.
 It’s me I’m worried about.
 Oh, and sometimes my critics.

 Maybe this is why you don’t put out your best stuff.
 You fear that kids, pastors, other staff will look too closely and catch that you are not as perfect we you portray yourself to be; that you shall be revealed as a fraud.
 News Flash: The critics are frauds too.

 Andy Mineo raps that his critics are critics because they couldn’t be artists.
 Critics don’t produce so they criticize the people who do produce.